Freshman Seminar Program

 Application to Freshman Seminars

-The spring-term application process has closed.
-If you applied to a seminar, the results are accessible by logging into the online application system.
+The fall-term application process has yet opened; open and close dates will be posted soon.
+After the application process closes, the results are accessible by logging into the online application system.

 Please note that demand for some of the courses far exceeds the supply of available spaces.
 Students who were not admitted to a freshman seminar in the fall term receive higher priority in the spring-term lottery, but even students with high priority might not get admitted to the most popular seminars.